hrr0077/Java_BankingSystem/README.md

 # Java_BankingSystem

-A Java Project, Aimed to make a better Inter-Net banking
+A Java Project, Aimed to make a better Inter-Net banking experience accross the globe.

+Any Intrested Person may wellcome to edit and open a issue.
+Anytype of suggestion is highly helpful.